 Diverting their attention to something else they enjoy will steer their minds away from the current problem and give them something to look forward to instead.

-3. Try to understand their point of view.
+3. Try to Understand Their Point of View

 During fits or tantrums, sometimes we have no idea what triggered it or what she is upset about in the first place.
-It’s easy to want to throw up your hands and ignore it, get angry, or just want to give up and give in to whatever they’re demanding.
+It’s easy to want to throw up your hands and ignore it, get angry, or want to give up and give in to whatever they’re demanding.
 However, I’ve learned to try to put myself in her shoes – in the mind of a 3-year-old – who clearly has drama levels and theatrics that skyrocket high above my 28-year-old level of rationale and reasoning.

 I’ll tell her during these fits, “Baby, use your words.
 Otherwise, I don’t know why you’re crying.”
-Once she tells me, I realize that it probably is pretty devastating for a 3-year-old that her favorite Moana necklace is broken.
-Or yeah, it probably is frustrating that her little brother yanked on her ponytail for the 45th time.
+Once she tells me, I realize that it is probably pretty devastating for a 3-year-old that her favorite Moana necklace is broken.
+Or yeah, it is probably frustrating that her little brother yanked on her ponytail for the 45th time.
 Or yeah, seeing shadows in the closet at nighttime is scary.

 Acknowledge their frustrations.
 Understand that their fears are legitimate.
 Recognize their hurts as if they are highly important.
 Don’t brush those things off – instead, embrace them.
 Love on them.
 Let them talk it through, and talk to them right back with a tone of love and patience.

-And then other times . . it’s inevitable.
+Sometimes, it’s inevitable.
 They will throw fits, and it will seem like nothing is working.
 During moments like this, we have to just pick her up and remove her from the situation.

 By far, the most ineffective way to get through to a strong-willed child is to try and discipline them when emotions are at their highest.
 She’s screaming, you’re frustrated, she’s crying, you’re fed up, she’s flopping around, you’re yelling at her.
 Nope – with strong-willed children, disciplining during the heat of it all will only make it worse, and they will never learn from it.
-Instead, they will only react negatively and remember it negatively – and so will you.
+Instead, they will only react and remember it negatively – and so will you.

-We have had to learn to wait – simply, wait.
+We have had to learn to wait—simply, wait.
 Allowing her and us to cool off before we can have any sort of stern discussion.
 Allowing time to pass for patience to enter will give us just enough grace to discipline her in a way that is out of unconditional love.
 Allowing a change of scenery or separation in separate rooms of the house gives us enough grace to handle this parenting struggle the right way – full of calculated wisdom rather than emotional foolishness.

 Their drive will make them successful one day.